nevsnirG/MinimalDomainEvents/README.md

     scope.RaiseDomainEvent(new TestEvent());
 }
 ```
 Domain events raised using the static DomainEventTracker are raised on the current active scope (the deepest existing scope).
+Calling Peek on the DomainEventTracker yields the same result als calling Peek on the current active scope.
 ```csharp
 using (var scope = DomainEventTracker.CreateScope())
 {